theTrueEnder/GroupMe-Export-Parser/README.md

  An easy parser to access the data you want from the giant data dump that the GroupMe export function gives you.

 ***
+## Features:

+- Simple to run with the included .exe
+- GUI
+- Optional system messages
+- Nickname/Name toggle
+- Reversable time ordering
+- Export to .txt file
+- Open code design and wiki to easily make your own version or adjustments

 ## Installation Instructions
 1. Export the desired GroupMe conversation (use the instructions [here](https://support.microsoft.com/en-us/office/how-do-i-export-my-groupme-data-1f6875bf-7871-4ade-8608-4c606cd5f518)) and unzip it